BRICSAT-2 - The first APRS Satelilte with Thrusters

 Bob Bruninga, WB4APR

-BRICSAT-2 is one of many APRS Networked Amateur Satellites that will be on Orbit in 2016 and all will appear on the live APRS satellite downlink page and ISS downlink page:
+BRICSAT2 is one of many APRS Networked Amateur Satellites currently on Orbit that appear on the live APRS satellite downlink page and ISS downlink page:

 PCsat-1 in orbit since 2001 semi-operational

 ARISS on the ISS since 2007